 (SA), the Australian member body to the International Organization for Standardization

-All comments on this proposal should be sent to Steven Cornish, ANSI senior director for international policy (firstname.lastname@example.org).
-Feedback received by the December 12 deadline will be reviewed and compiled for the recommended ANSI position and comment, which will then be presented to the ANSI ISO Council for formal approval.
+).
+Feedback received by the July 27 deadline will be reviewed and compiled for the recommended ANSI position and comments, which will then be presented to the ANSI ISO Council (AIC) for formal approval.
+Read the SA proposal

 ANSI has published an explanatory information document outlining the process used to develop U.S. positions on issues and activities under consideration by ISO and IEC.
 Click here to download the document